Gregory Salcido

 Gregory Salcido (born July 4, 1968) is a former Pico Rivera City Councilman who decided to not run for re-election in November 2020, a former candidate for Congress, and a former educator in Pico Rivera, California.
 Concurrently with his position as city councilman, Salcido served as mayor of Pico Rivera in 2002, 2010 and 2015.
 His derogatory comments about members of the United States armed forces, captured on video by one of his students, went viral in January 2018, leading to calls for his eventual dismissal as both teacher and city councilman in March 2018.

 Early life

-Salcido was born in East Los Angeles, California in 1968 to first-generation Mexican-Americans.
+Salcido was born in East Los Angeles, California, in 1968 to first-generation Mexican-Americans.
 His grandparents emigrated from Torreón, Coahuila in northeast Mexico.
 His father was a steelworker.
 Salcido graduated from El Rancho High School, where he would later become a teacher, in 1986.
 Salcido received his bachelor's degree in history from Whittier College.
 Salcido started teaching in 1998 a few months after graduating from college.
 A year later, Salcido ran for and won a position on the Pico Rivera City Council.
-Much of his philosophy and views on life come from watching stand up comedy.
-One of his all time favorites was George Carlin.
-He mimicked his anti authoritarian values using many of his jokes to inspire and flip peoples views on life.